-About L. Solomon’s Elasticité Lineaire (brief notes by Liviu Dinu)
+About L. Solomon’s Elasticité Linéaire (brief notes by Liviu Dinu)

-4. The book elaborated on the Linear Elasticity course that Liviu Solomon held at the Bucharest University.
+- The book elaborated on the Linear Elasticity course that Liviu Solomon held at the Bucharest University.
 An example of the Professor’s pursuit of excellence.

 - A moving example of the Professor’s never-ending quest for perfection.
 In the early ’90ies, I was in Paris, at the Paris 6 University (Applied Mathematics).
 I was strolling among the bookshelves.
 Serendipitously (but we know, nothing is really accidental), my gaze fell on the Professor’s (essential) Book.
-The copy’s condition showed had been borrowed many times – that’s actually what drew my attention.
+The copy’s condition showed it had been borrowed many times – that’s actually what drew my attention.
 I pulled it from the shelf and opened it.
 To my surprise, at the end of the book, the Professor (who else?!) had taped about 5 or 6 typed pages, 2-sided, folded to fit the book format.
 Those added pages (themselves clearly perused many times), contained additions to the text (20 years after the book has been published!).
 The Professor knew the Book still had many readers and, impressively, he was communicating with them (ignoring the passage of time), through those new pages, which had been added to each of the 3 or 4 copies in the Library.